top of page

 • 4 min read

-Did you know Canada boasts some of the world's very best hot pools and springs that are very accessible and affordable?
+Did you know Canada boasts some of the world's very best hot pools that are very accessible and affordable?
 Envision yourself soaking in mineral rich hot pools with warm water of up to 40 degrees celsius overlooking impressive vistas and valleys.

 See why visiting a hot spring is a must-add to your Canadian itinerary with this guide to Hot Springs in Canada!